 A site for a village at Horsham in the Port Phillip District, then part of the Colony of New South Wales, was selected in May 1850.89 The colonial authorities recognised the makeshift efforts at a village already in evidence on Darlot's North Brighton run, and sought to make this permanent.
-Darlot's son, Philip Firebrace Darlot, later claimed that his father selected site of the Aborigines' corroboree ground as the spot for a village.90 The first town plan, dated 1850, shows a handful of pre-existing buildings, including a police station, a store, an inn, and a pound.
-One visitor to Horsham in 1852 found 'One Publick House smithy store and 3 or 4 stone huts'.91 The 1850 plan largely disregarded any claims these early buildings had to the sites on which they stood, but it did permit the foundational Langlands store a block of its own.
-Local historian Vivian Reynolds suggests that the new survey of 1850 may have been shaped around existing roads or tracks.92 There is a rough track shown, for example, that approximate the path of today's Henty Highway.
+Darlot's son, Philip Firebrace Darlot, later claimed that his father selected site of the Aborigines' corroboree ground90 as the spot for a village .91 The first town plan was prepared by Edward de Little for the New South Wales government in 1849.
+This shows a handful of pre-existing buildings, including a police station, a store, an inn, and a pound.
+One visitor to Horsham in 1852 found 'One Publick House smithy store and 3 or 4 stone huts'.92 The 1850 plan largely disregarded any claims these early buildings had to the sites on which they stood, but it did permit the foundational Langlands store a block of its own.
+Local historian Vivian Reynolds suggests that the new survey of 1850 may have been shaped around existing roads or tracks.93 There is a rough track shown, for example, that approximate the path of today's Henty Highway.

-7.1 Horsham Township Reserve, 1855, from detail of James A. Shaw, 'Plan of Village and Nine Mile Reserve, Horsham' (National Library of Australia)
+7.1 Horsham Township Reserve, 1855, from detail of James A. Shaw, 'Plan of Village and Nine Mile Reserve, Horsham' (National Library of Australia) and also 16 March 1850 map from PROV.